Ephraim C. Dawes: Military career

-Just before his military career Dawes attended the University of Wisconsin for two years, and then two years at Marietta College where he graduated with a bachelor's degree in 1861.
+Just before his military career Dawes attended the University of Wisconsin for two years, and then two years at Marietta College where he was a founder of Alpha Digamma and graduated with a bachelor's degree in 1861.
 That same year the Civil War broke out and Dawes immediately enlisted in the 53rd Ohio Volunteer Infantry, in which he was a First Lieutenant.
 While an infantryman Dawes participated in a number of the costliest battles of the Civil War.
 The Fifty-third Ohio Regiment began to recruit at Camp Diamond, Jackson, Ohio, in early September, 1861, and was not completely organized until February, 1862.
 Dawes's regimental commander was Colonel Jesse J. Appler.
 Dawes found his commander to be of little education, yet intelligent, but lacking in military experience and knowledge of army regulations.
 On February 16, Dawes, with the 53rd, departed Portsmouth, Ohio on a steamboat for Paducah, Kentucky, arriving there on February 23, and was assigned to the 3rd brigade in General Sherman's division.